AnnieCypcar/EmployeeStats/README.md

 The EmployeeStats service provides an interface for updating employee data and retrieving the mean, min and max salaries for all employees.

 ### Local Develop
-After installing nodejs, install the dependency packages and start the server.
+After installing nodejs, install the dependency packages, global typescript, and start the server.
 The server will recompile and restart with every file change while in the development mode.

 1. [Install nodejs LTS (v16.17.0)](https://nodejs.org/en/download/) or upgrade your current version
 2. npm install
+3. npm install typescript -g
-3. npm run start-dev
+4. npm run start-dev

 ### Testing